gvwilson/thirdbit/src/fiction/madica/index.md

 "You should go first," she said to the snarkasaurus.
 "He'll want to see you."

-"Are---are you sure?" the little dinosaur asked.
+"Are—are you sure?" the little dinosaur asked.
 She held up her hands, which still had bits of door welded to them.
 "I'm kind of a mess."